Skip to main content

 Information about the upcoming Food Service and Retail Ordinance and its Rules

-On May 6, 2024 the Albuquerque City Council passed the Food Service and Retail Ordinance (FSO) that will be in effect beginning August 1, 2024.
+On May 6, 2024 the Albuquerque City Council passed the Food Service and Retail Ordinance (FSO) that took effect August 1, 2024.

 The City of Albuquerque Environmental Health Department is seeking input on the rules that accompany the updated FSO.
 Stakeholders and interested parties have the opportunity to review the rules document and provide input for anything that they feel should be included.